-The mission of the PhD in geospatial information sciences degree program is to cultivate innovative researchers capable of advancing the frontiers of knowledge in the geospatial information sciences through improved theories, new technologies, innovative methodologies, sophisticated quantitative analyses and integrative applications.
+The mission of the PhD in Geospatial Information Sciences degree program is to cultivate innovative researchers capable of advancing the frontiers of knowledge in the geospatial information sciences through improved theories, new technologies, innovative methodologies, sophisticated quantitative analyses and integrative applications.

-Jointly offered by the School of Economic, Political and Policy Sciences, the School of Natural Sciences and Mathematics and the Erik Jonsson School of Engineering and Computer Science, this unique program reflects geospatial information science’s origins at the confluence of work in multiple disciplines including geography, computer science, engineering, geology and various social, policy and applied sciences.
+Jointly offered by the School of Economic, Political and Policy Sciences, the School of Natural Sciences and Mathematics and the Erik Jonsson School of Engineering and Computer Science, this unique program reflects geospatial information science’s origins at the confluence of multiple disciplines including geography, computer science, engineering, geology and various social, policy and applied sciences.

 Program: Geospatial Information Sciences

 Degree requirements: Bachelor's, master of arts, master of science or professional master's level degree in any field relevant to geospatial information science including, but not limited to, computer science, economics, engineering, geography, geology, management information systems, marketing, natural resource management, public affairs and public administration, statistics, and urban and regional planning

 GPA: 3.25 on a 4.0 scale in undergraduate and graduate course work.

 A combined verbal and quantitative score of 300 and an analytical writing score of at least 4.5 on the GRE are preferred.

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 Deadlines: Feb.
 15 for financial support

 Graduates of the program seek positions such as: Geospatial Scientist/Researcher; Professor; Environmental Scientists in government and private sector.